-It was a slow week for the car and truck repair business, and even the tractors and snow-mobiles seems to be, as Terri said, 'in synch with the universe'.
-Good news for the mobility status of the citizens of Knife Bend, bad news economically for Hank, but excellent news for his horses, who all got a chance to be ridden.
-The always-hatted Hank rode took his third riding horse, Dakota, around the property three times that day, it usually taking only twice around the 'Ponderosa' to settle him into a short-gaited hand gallop requiring no hand contact on the reins.
-"Compassion and consistency," he informed the steed as they did the 'victory ride' into the main yard after traversing up and down the bush, the theme to Lonesome Dove going through Hank's well satisfied mind while some other kind of music was going through the horse's.
-He hoped, and prayed, that it was something better than the kind of music which had made Cowboy Hank a celebrity in the 'real world' as the million-dollar-record-selling "Hearty Party" guy whose feel good, simple-beated song topped the country charts for a month, and remained there for six more.
+It was a slow week for the car and truck repair business, and even the tractors and snow-mobiles seemed to be, as Terri, the new owner of Hank's garage, said, 'in synch with the universe'.
+Such was good news for the mobility status of the citizens of Knife Bend, bad news economically for Hank, and excellent news for his horses, who all got a chance to be ridden.

+On this day, the always-hatted Hank rode his third riding horse, Dakota, around the property three times that day.
+It usually took only twice around the 'Ponderosa' to settle Dakota into a short-gaited hand gallop requiring no hand contact on the reins.
+"Compassion and consistency," Hank informed the steed as they did the 'victory ride' into the main yard after traversing up and down the bush, the theme to Lonesome Dove going through Hank's well satisfied mind while some other kind of music was going through the horse's.
+He hoped, and prayed, that it was something better than the kind of music which had made him a celebrity in the 'real world' as the million-dollar-record-selling "Hearty Party" guy whose feel good, simple-beated song topped the country charts for a month, and remained there for six more.

 There were other hits that happened as well, as accidental as the 'Hearty Party', and even more commercially oriented.
 The bigger the back up band and special auditory effects, the more the audience liked it, loved it, and worshiped it.
-He recalled the time when he tried out an album of one on one traditional tunes with real, and mind expanding, nay, SOUL expanding lyrics, but the record company execs shut him down nearly as quickly as the sample fans they hired did.
-And there were the drugs, groupies, gold diggers and fake smiles one had to do to maintain reputation so one didn't lose popularity with a nose dive, something which would have plunged Hank and his well-meaning investors into inescapable debt.
-"Hey, maybe if we all are true to ourselves, and get booted out of the big leagues, and tossed in jail or on the streets, I can release an album of REAL jailbird tunes and homeless stories that would make Woody Guthrie proud of all of us," he remembered 'speculatin' to his 'posee' one day when wearing custom-torn \$300 jeans at the \$40 a cup 'Cowboy Java' café in Los(t) Angeles.
+He recalled the time when he tried out an album of one on one traditional tunes with real, and mind expanding, nay, SOUL expanding lyrics.
+But the record company execs shut him down nearly as quickly as the sample fans they hired did.
+And there were the drugs, groupies, gold diggers and fake smiles one had to deal with to maintain reputation so one didn't lose popularity with a nose dive, something which would have plunged Hank and his well-meaning investors into inescapable debt.
+"Hey, maybe if we all are true to ourselves, and get booted out of the big leagues, and tossed in jail or on the streets, I can release an album of REAL jailbird tunes and homeless stories that would make Woody Guthrie proud of all of us," he said to Dakota while walking back home to his home pasture after a ride both rider and horse needed more than they knew.
+"Woody would be speculatin' to his 'posse' one day when wearing custom-torn \$300 jeans at the \$40 a cup 'Cowboy Java' café in Los(t) Angeles.

-Of course no one around Hank knew who Woody Guthrie was, until he said he was Arlo Guthrie's father.
+Of course no one in Hank's circle of musicians and managers in LosT Angeles knew who Woody Guthrie was, until Hank informed them that Woody was Arlo Guthrie's father.
 And when Hank sang some of Woody's songs, about real struggles of real people during the Dust Bowl days that were, for real, a lot harder economically and psychologically than the 90s, he found himself presented with lawyer-appointed psychiatrists, 'for his own good'.
-What made best sense for everyone, most importantly him, was for Hank to disappear, which he did, with a death scene that was found out to be false very quickly.
+What made best sense for everyone, most importantly him, was for 'Billy Bob Jackson' to disappear, which he did, with a faked death scene that was found out to be false very quickly.